rlancer/super-share/README.md

 Super Share
 ===========

-Super Share is a more elegant way to share document from Google Drive
+Super Share is a more elegant way to share documents from Google Drive

 **Note this system atomically changes certain file permissions to Anyone with the link can view**